rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 <!--more-->

-# What is function receiver?
+# What is a method receiver?
 In the beginning, we will establish and remind ourselves what exactly is function receiver.
 Let's take a simple example: